 Here are just a few examples of significant results we have obtained for our clients:

-- In Smith, Duffy + Partners won a $4,500,000 verdict against Misericordia Hospital, finding the hospital negligent in their testing and treatment of David Smith, ultimately resulting in his death.
-Mr. Smith was taken by his mother to Misericordia, and ultimately died of an aortic dissection after the hospital staff failed to properly recognize Mr. Smith’s condition.
-The jury returned its verdict after a 2 week trial.
-The verdict was reported as one of the largest malpractice verdicts in the state that year.
+- In Smith, The Duffy Firm won a $4,500,000 verdict against Misericordia Hospital, finding the hospital negligent in the testing and treatment of David Smith, ultimately resulting in his death.
+Mr. Smith was taken by his mother to Misericordia, and ultimately died of an aortic dissection after the hospital staff failed to properly treat or diagnose his condition.
+The jury returned its verdict after a two-week-long trial.
+The verdict was reported as one of the largest verdicts in Pennsylvania that year.

-- A 39-year-old man in good health was brought to the emergency room with complaints of a headache, so severe that he could not stand or function at work.
+- The Duffy Firm secured a $3,500,000 settlement in a case where a 39-year-old man in good health was brought to the emergency room with complaints of a headache so severe that he could not stand or function at work.
 After about an hour in the ER, he felt better.
 Without ordering a CAT scan or neurological consultation, the ER discharged the man.
-Weeks later, he collapsed on the street and was rushed to the hospital where imaging showed a brain lesion responsible for his headaches had ruptured, leaving him with irreversible and permanent brain damage.
+Weeks later, he collapsed on the street and was rushed to the hospital, where imaging showed a brain lesion responsible for his headaches had ruptured, leaving him with irreversible and permanent brain damage.
 He never fully regained consciousness and died 3 years later.
-Duffy + Partners successfully negotiated a $3,500,000 settlement for the case.

 - A 36-year-old woman went to the emergency room with difficulty breathing.
-Though initial testing showed she was in acute hypoxic respiratory failure, she was kept in the ER overnight as her conditions worsened without being admitted to the hospital.
-The next day, still in the ER, the woman died.
-Though the hospital argued that the woman’s complicated medical history (including asthma, pneumonia and obesity) was the cause, Duffy + Partners secured an $850,000 settlement for the family she left behind.
+Though initial testing showed she was in acute hypoxic respiratory failure, she was kept in the ER overnight as her conditions worsened, but never admitted to the hospital.
+The next day, while still in the ER, the woman died.
+Though the hospital argued the woman’s complicated medical history (including asthma, pneumonia, and obesity) was the cause, The Duffy Firm secured a confidential settlement of $850,000 for the family she left behind.